oskarihakamies/IDS-project/How-To-Install.md

-## Note.
-The product isn't fully finished, not completely ready and everything that happens is at users own risk
+## Please Note.
+The product isn't fully finished, is in development and for testing only

 ## Feedback

-This is the pipeline that will be installed and functional after following the steps:

 Thank you for stopping by and showing interest.
-We appreciate every feedback you have.
-You can send feedback to: osiris-t-form@protonmail.com
+You can send any feedback related to this project to: osiris-t-form@protonmail.com

-Our main goal for this project is to make it as easy as possible for the newbies and veterans to start experimenting and learning on their own terms.
+Our main goal for this guide and the project as a whole is to make it as easy as possible for the newbies and veterans to start experimenting and learning on their own terms.

 That's why we mainly focus to keep it simple and straightforward without spending the already limited hours in installing and researching every aspect separately.

-After installation, this will be the pipeline and what you got:
+After installation, this will be the working pipeline and you got:

 Suricata -> Wazuh Agent -> Wazuh Manager -> Wazuh Alerts Shipper -> Wazuh Indexer